Arts and Humanities Junior Faculty Endowment Fund

-The Assistant Dean for Collections and Digital Initiatives will call for proposals once a year, unless funds are deemed lower than desirable by the University Library Committee.
+The Assistant Dean for Collections and Digitization Strategies will call for proposals once a year, unless funds are deemed lower than desirable by the University Library Committee.
 Requests with special purchase opportunities that cannot adhere to the timetable may be submitted at will.

-March 20, 2017 Deadline for submission of proposals – extended
+March 25, 2019 Deadline for submission of proposals (extended)